 People who are interested in a software engineering, data science, data analytics, UX/UI design, digital marketing, product management, or technical project management career could benefit from Thinkful.
 However, visual and auditory learners might have trouble in the program because participants must learn by reading.

 What does Thinkful cost?
 How much work is involved?

 There are a lot of different payment options for Thinkful.
 In addition, each course has a different total price.
 As an overview, students can pay for the full-time courses in the following ways: upfront, month-to-month, deferred, loans, income share agreement (ISA), and an ISA with a living stipend.
 The part-time options are similar, except you cannot use an ISA for your part-time tuition payments.

 Ratings and reviews

-The reviews of Thinkful are mixed.
-But, there are more on the negative side.
+Before the acquisition, the reviews of Thinkful were mixed/negative.
 A few people have had really unfortunate experiences on the administrative side, where they were falling behind and not told until they realized that they needed to pay for another month of the program because they couldn’t graduate on time.
 There have also been comments made about mentors who were disrespectful to women in the program.

 In terms of the curriculum, participants have definitely been frustrated by the lack of videos and a lot of people mention that, in order to successfully learn what they are paying Thinkful to teach, they have had to find the content themselves, on YouTube or Lynda.
 Finally, in a few reviews people have mentioned that the code they are given as part of the curriculum (both in the software engineering and data science tracks) had errors.
 This made it more difficult to learn.